apache/amoro-site/arctic-docs/content/engines/flink/flink-ddl.md

     'arctic.table' = ''
 );
 ```
-where `<metastore.url>` is the URL of the Arctic Metastore, and `arctic.catalog`, `arctic.database` and `arctic.table` are the catalog name, database name and table name of this table under the AMS, respectively.
+where `<metastore.url>` is the URL of the Amoro Metastore, and `arctic.catalog`, `arctic.database` and `arctic.table` are the catalog name, database name and table name of this table under the AMS, respectively.

 ### CREATE TABLE LIKE
 Create a table with the same table structure, partitions, and table properties as an existing table.
 This can be achieved using CREATE TABLE LIKE.